 Aside from a Special Event Permit, event organizers may need to reserve space with the County; get permits for tents, open flames or parking restrictions; or have food and fire inspections among a number of additional County services.
 As you apply for the Special Event Permit you will be prompted regarding additional permits and regulations.

 Block Parties, which encompass only one block, do not include alcohol or amplified sound, and are held for local neighbors, do not need Special Event Permits.
-Click here to learn about the necessary permits for Block Parties.
+There is a Block Party Permit.

 What’s a Special Event?